 Planning and prevention are the keys to fire safety.
 Protect yourself and the children in your care by taking some simple precautions.

 PLAN YOUR ESCAPE: Be familiar with the home.
-Learn all the exits.
+Learn all of the exits.
 Find out where the home's meeting spot is outside.
 Discuss the escape plan with the children.

 PUT AWAY MATCHES AND LIGHTERS